facebookresearch/seamless_communication/README.md

 SeamlessM4T is designed to provide high quality translation, allowing people from different linguistic communities to communicate effortlessly through speech and text.

 SeamlessM4T covers:
-- 📥 101 languages for speech input
+- 📥 101 languages for speech input.
-- ⌨️ 96 Languages for text input/output
+- ⌨️ 96 Languages for text input/output.
 - 🗣️ 35 languages for speech output.

 This unified model enables multiple tasks without relying on multiple separate models: